 Indeed cited the following as the top communication skills that employees should work on:

 - Choosing the best mode of communication

 - Responding within a reasonable time frame

 Soft skill training topics can determine the success or failure of your company’s training program.
-With rapid technological innovation, it is more important than ever to incorporate soft skills into your training program and use these training topics.
+With rapid technological innovation, it is more important to incorporate soft skills into your training program and use these topics.